 As a former refugee, Fuad has a personal reason for wanting the communities we work with to succeed.
 I know the problems and deprivation some areas in Bristol’s face and believes ACH can work to make a real difference rooted in longevity.

 OPEN AWARDS NATIONAL & INTERNATIONAL CATEGORY

 National Community Award For Excellence & Achievement Winner BRIXTON SOUP KITCHEN – Presented by – Cllr.
 Joanne Brown Mayor of Gloucester and Palvinder Chana President of Sikh Union Coventry – Escorted by Paige Warren YEMI Miss Lincolnshire

-Brixton Soup Kitchen provide hot meals and hot drinks to the homeless and less fortunate and also help the homeless to be more Independent by volunteering and getting work.
-The organisation have served over 85,000 hot meals and hot drinks, we have fed over 250 families around the UK, and have got over 11 homeless into full-time education, we have got 6 homeless into full-time work.
+Brixton Soup Kitchen provides hot meals and hot drinks to the homeless and less fortunate and also help the homeless to be more Independent by volunteering and getting work.
+The organisation has served over 85,000 hot meals and hot drinks, we have fed over 250 families around the UK, and have got over 11 homeless into full-time education, we have got 6 homeless into full-time work.

 “Our driving force is to be the change we will like to see in the world.”

 National Positive Role Model Award Winner SATWANT SINGH GHATAURE – Presented by Asst.
 Chief Fire Officer Simon Shilton Avon Fire & Rescue – Escorted by Kobi-Jean Cole Miss Great Britain